perkeep/perkeep/doc/search-ui.md

   its North-West corner, followed and comma-separated by its South-East corner.
   Each corner is defined by its latitude, followed and comma-separated by its longitude.
 For example: locrect:48.63,-123.37,46.59,-121.28

+**map**
+: is defined like locrect, and it has a similar meaning.
+However, it is not defined server-side, and it is specifically meant to represent the area of the world that is visible in the screen when using the map aspect, and in particular when zooming or panning.
+As such, it follows stricter rules than the other predicates, which are:
+  1. only one map predicate is allowed in the whole expression.
+  2. since the map predicate is interpreted as if it were a logical 'and' with the rest of whole expression (regardless of its position within the expression), logical 'or's around it are forbidden.

 **is:image**
 : object is an image